What To Do In Japan

 Watch Early-Morning Sumo Practice

 Visit a stable (beya) to see wrestlers train up-close.
-It’s intense, respectful, and gives rare insight into the sport’s discipline.
+It’s intense and respectful.

 Soak at a Traditional Onsen Ryokan